SebMouren/command-line-api-wiki/Functional-goals.md

 * Help
     * Creating some version of help should be automated, requiring no work.
-    * Help should be inforative if descriptions are supplied.
+    * Help should be informative if descriptions are supplied.
     * Help localization should be straightforward.

 * Tab suggestion